GuidoBaijense/GuidoBaijense.github.io/_posts/2024-05-30-fixing-my-own-environment-pt2-secure-score.md

 |Use least privileged administrative roles |1.79% |1 |1 |Low |Low |Completed|

 The four remaining points are:

-1. Ensure multifactor authentication is enabled for all users
+1. Ensure multi-factor authentication is enabled for all users
 2. Enable Microsoft Entra ID Identity Protection sign-in risk policies
 3. Enable Microsoft Entra ID Identity Protection user risk policies
 4. Designate more than one global admin